xdevplatform/xdk/xdk/typescript/docs/classes/TrendsClient.md

 # Class: TrendsClient

-Client for Trends operations
+Client for trends operations

-This client provides methods for interacting with the Trends endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Trends related operations.
+This client provides methods for interacting with the trends endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all trends related operations.

 ## Table of contents